The Essential Meat & Beer Pairing Guide

 If you’re not a fan of drinking an American lager with your sausages, rauchbier is an excellent choice.

 This German-style beer is a dark beer, and actually has the flavors of an Oktoberfest bier.
 It has a unique smokiness that it tastes like a spiced and smoked meat.

 When a sausage is grilled, a caramelized crust appears on the skin.
 The snappy flavor of the crust pairs well with the dense and smoky flavor of a rauchbier.

 5 Best Rauchbier + Sausage Pairings To Try

 As the king of the barbecue and grilling, steaks hold a high place on people’s list.

-When you fire up the grill after marinating your steak all night, you can feel the goosebumps start to appear.
+When you fire up the grill after marinating your steak all night, or working with a dry-aged steak, you can feel the goosebumps start to appear.

 As you prepare to put the steak on the grill, you ask yourself, “What beer do I want?”

 While steaks do pack plenty of flavor with simple marinades, you need a beer that will go down smoothly and pair well with that taste.